-Alkalinity is too high: Add Muriatic Acid
+Total alkalinity is too high: Add Muriatic Acid

-My pH is too low BUT my alkalinity is OK: Add sodium carbonate (aka Soda Ash, pH up, pH increaser)
+My pH is too low BUT my alkalinity is OK: Add Sodium Carbonate (aka Soda Ash, pH up, pH Increaser)

 There are two ways to increase pH without changing the alkalinity in your pool.
 The first is to add sodium carbonate.
 The second is to activate a water feature such as a bubbler or deck jet.
 By breaking the water's surface and aerating it you will raise the pH naturally.
 This can take some time and depending on how much you need to increase the pH may not be realistic.

 My pH is too high BUT my alkalinity is OK: Add Sodium Bisulfate (aka dry acid, pH Reducer)